jpillora/chisel/README.md

 	  --key, An optional string to seed the generation of a ECDSA public and private key pair.
 All commications will be secured using this key pair.
-Share the resulting fingerprint with clients to prevent man-in-the-middle attacks.
+Share this fingerprint with clients to enable detection of man-in-the-middle attacks.

 	  --authfile, An optional path to a users.json file.
 This file should be an object with users defined like: